-QLDC supports the need for regulation, a strong strategic framework and some of the key outcomes that the Government seeks to achieve.
-QLDC supports the need for safe drinking water, environmental protection, efficient service provisions and improved Māori participation in decision-making about three waters.
+QLDC supports the need for regulation, a strong strategic framework and the key outcomes that the Government seeks to achieve.

 - 1) QLDC strongly supports Government's intention to provide safe drinking water, effective environmental protection and efficient operations in the provision of three waters services. - 2) QLDC supports the introduction of a stronger regulatory regime and strategic frameworks to ensure that the right investments are being made. - 3) QLDC supports the introduction of the regulatory body for three waters, Taumata Arowai. - 4) QLDC supports reforms that enable Ngāi Tahu to meaningfully participate in decision making about water services in the Ngāi Tahu takiwā.